KodMachine/BladeSurvival/README.md

 * Player added to the game.
 Player controller is improving.
 * The game assets has been decided.
 * Lastly, the first tickets done for the project.

+* ## Sprint 3 Review :
+* Player controller is improved.
+* The game assets has been added.
+* Lastly, the second tickets done for the project.